cpjobling/EG-247-Resources/portfolio/README.md

 I will use the statistics generated from this structure to help me to assess your work without having to audit every file.

+The file `model_audit.txt` will form the basis of my check.